martinkearn/Web-Performance-and-Compatibility-Lab/Interoperability/Interoperability.md

 3. (optional) Publish the site if you can and re-test at [dev.modern.ie](https://dev.modern.ie/tools/staticscan/)

-This is a very simple example of how to do feature detetcion with Modernizr via Javascript.
+This is a very simple example of how to do feature detection with Modernizr via JavaScript.
 We are checking if SVG is supported.
-If it is not, we are replacing the SVG icon in the header with a PNG equivilent.
+If it is not, we are replacing the SVG icon in the header with a PNG equivalent.

 ##5.
 CSS prefixes
 A CSS prefix is where a CSS property is prefixed with a vendor specific label such as -webkit- or -ms-.
 Prefixes are used by browser vendors to implement early versions of CSS properties as they emerge.
 Eventually, if a CSS property becomes part of the standard it will be available without the prefix.